neicnordic/neic.no/_people/jorn-amundsen.md

 ---
 layout: master
 include: person
-name: Jorn Amundsen
+name: Jenny Amundsen
 home: <a href="https://sigma2.no">Sigma2</a>
 country: "NO"
 photo:
-email: jorn.amundsen@uninett.no
+email: jenny.amundsen@uninett.no
 phone:
 on_contract: yes
 has_been_on_contract: yes